grinsted/pop_europe/README.md

 # Input data:
-* population density in 1km resolution from https://ec.europa.eu/eurostat/web/gisco/geodata/grids
+* Population density in 1km resolution from https://ec.europa.eu/eurostat/web/gisco/geodata/grids
 * Sentinel-2 multiband images in 20m resolution.

 # Approach
 * unsupervised clustering of S2 multiband (after a PCA/ICA transform)
 * Bounded linear regression to determine the relative pop density in each cluster.
+* (optional) rescale to force a match to census data.

 # Scripts: